 In sum, this means integrating the concept of responsible innovation into existing curricular and extracurricular activities as well as into the training of prospective entrepreneurs.
 In so doing, the aim is to achieve a broad awareness of responsibility to the point where it becomes simply a matter of course to integrate the concept in all scientific endeavors, especially in entrepreneurial education and training, and thus to achieve an understanding of the sustainable, goal-oriented integration of responsibility and reflection in all intra- and entrepreneurial actions.

-The prize for the first KIT Sustainable and Responsible Innovation Challenge goes to the two research projects FIMMaterial and NEWOOD, which harness innovative materials based on mycelium (structural part of fungi) for industrial application.
+The prize for the KIT Responsible Innovation Challenge 2023 goes to the two research projects:

-During the 12-month funding period, the ARRTI-sponsored prize also includes joint reflection on possible consequences of the aforementioned project goals and the resources used, in line with the call to "do good in a good way".more
+During the 12-month funding period, the ARRTI-sponsored prize also includes an accompanying reflections on the various dimensions of responsibility in each project, in line with the call to "do good in a good way".more

 The prize for the second KIT Sustainable Innovation Challenge goes to the team of Batcam and their idea to develop glasses that warn of obstacles, as well as recognize objects and much more.
 The idea is to create a platform that will support blind people in their daily life's.

 The prize, funded by ARRTI, includes a 6-month sponsorship for the Challenge winners.
 This support is intended in particular to kick-start the team's further development and thus contribute to the realization of the business idea.more

 Start-up "Aufklärwerk" wins the ARRTI co-financed Sustainability Award of the GROW start-up competition.
 Aufklärwerk is a digital platform for the mediation of social education and encounter offers.more